 Brittney’s Journey to Becoming a Counselor

+I was born and raised in a small town in Colorado.
+I love the diversity of the seasons and the state itself from the beautiful starry nights in the smaller towns to all the city lights.
 I started my educational journey at 17 years old taking my first psychology course as a senior in high school.
 During that class I realized how captivated I was with humans, how we develop and are impacted by experiences, relationships, environments, and everything in between.
 I wanted to know more so I received my Bachelor’s degree in Counseling Psychology from Colorado Mesa University.
-During my time in my undergraduate program I decided to explore further into Play Therapy and working with Children.
+During my time in my undergraduate program I decided to explore further into Play Therapy and working with children, adolescence and adults.

 Brittney’s Approach to Counseling

-My passion is working with children whom have experienced any form of trauma.
-Childhood is such an important and impactful part of life, and if treatment is in place at a young age it can provide the opportunity for a corrective emotional experience that allows for healing.
-My goal is to provide a unique, trusting, and safe relationship where the child can explore any problem in a safe mental distance which can lower their anxiety, help them regulate their emotions, understand stressful situations, learn the cause and effect thinking, and develop life skills such as problem solving, in a more relaxed and comfortable environment in their language “play”.
+My passion is working with people of all ages who have experienced any form of trauma.
+Childhood is such an important and impactful part of life, and it carries weight within all of our experiences.
+If treatment is in place it can provide the opportunity for an emotional experience that allows for healing.
+My goal is to provide a unique, trusting, and safe relationship where you can explore any problem in a safe environment which can lower anxiety, help you learn to regulate overwhelming emotions, understand stressful situations, learn the cause and effect thinking, and develop life skills such as problem solving, in a more relaxed and comfortable environment.